The Benefits Of Rhythm To Students Working On A Biodynamic Holding

 (3.3) Trust is important for all relationships.
 It’s important to trust yourself, as you need to have faith in yourself or confidence in order to carry out tasks to the best of your ability.
 You also need to be trustworthy, this allows you to bare responsibility, and responsibilities are very important for our well-being.
 Within a team you need to have a level of trust, in order to work together, otherwise, you will only be working against each other, and the students and the land will suffer.

-(3.4) Maintaining professional boundaries is very important when working with students, it’s important to be warm and friendly but not to be perceived as a friend.
+(3.4) Maintaining professional boundaries is fundamental in all professions.
+In an education setting, we are also constantly role-modelling students.
+It’s important to be warm and friendly but not to be perceived as a friend, we are staff and this distinction has to be made distinct.
 Many students have attachment issues and will become attached or obsessive about members of staff.
 It is important to remain professional at all times.

 The Impact Of Culture On Students